 Combat is turn-based, with your character’s speed deciding who goes first.
 The animations, models for the enemies, and your team look very retro and reminds me of many early PlayStation One games, but in a HD sense.
 When it’s your character’s turn, you have all the usual commands for fighting, defending, skills, and escaping.
 With Revenant Dogma, you also get the option to transform.
 When you transform, you get boosted stats as well as access to other skills based upon the transformation you selected.

 One feature which is present, which I have seen in other KEMCO games, is the extra shopping menu within the options.
-Here, you can spend points to participate in a lottery of weapons which can reveal high quality gear.
-The other option is to use your points to unlock items that can really benefit your team, items which will give you exp as you walk or having no encounters for example.
+Here, you can spend points to participate in a lottery of weapons that can reveal high-quality gear.
+The other option is to use your points to unlock items that can really benefit your team, items that will give you exp as you walk or having no encounters for example.
 I love this as I play JRPGs for the stories and if I can have an extra boost or assistance with the combat so I can enjoy the narrative, then I’ll definitely take it.

 The characters introduced throughout Revenant Dogma are great and all have their own quirks.
 The downside is that other characters aren’t really introduced aside from the party and key officials for the therians and humans.
 It would have been nice to have more characters or more in-depth side quests to flesh out more people and bring the world a little more to life.